markvdh/Iceberg-tables/README.md

     * GCP -  Integration.
 Specifies the existing notification integration used to access the storage queue.
   * Test Copy Statement - To validate the Copy-into statement before we use it to create PIPE
 * **Load historical data**:Loads the historic data into the target table by executing a COPY_INTO statement.

+<h3 id="snowpipe-iceberg-table-iceberg-options">Snowpipe Iceberg Table Iceberg Options</h3>

+* **Type of catalog**: Specify the type of catalog.
+       * Snowflake
+       * Polaris
+* **Snowflake EXTERNAL VOLUME name**: Specifies the identifier (name) for the external volume where the Iceberg table stores its metadata files and data in Parquet format.
+[External volume](https://docs.snowflake.com/sql-reference/sql/create-external-volume) needs to be created in Snowflake as a prerequisite.
+* **Catalog integration**: Specifies the identifier (name) of the [catalog integration](https://docs.snowflake.com/user-guide/tables-iceberg#label-tables-iceberg-catalog-integration-def) for this table.This option is enbled if the type of catalog is Polaris
+* **Base location name**: Specifies the identifier (name) of the [catalog integration](https://docs.snowflake.com/user-guide/tables-iceberg#label-tables-iceberg-catalog-integration-def) for this table.
+* **Cluster Key**: Cluster key Toggle while Enabled allows us to create subset of columns in a table that are explicitly designated to co-locate the data in the table in the same micro-partitions
+  * **Allow Expressions in Cluster Key**: Toggle while Enabled allows you to write expressions

 <h3 id="snowpipe-iceberg-file-location"> File Location </h3>